 The AMA recommends consulting with existing or external coding resources and expertise to help update practice procedures and protocols.

 E/M services that you have provided and continue to provide are at risk from scrutiny across all payers.
 Actions you take now can help your practice mitigate the risk of fraudulent charges, expensive fines, the potential payback of thousands of dollars, and more.

 Key risk areas:

-Are you confident your organization is ready to be compliant applying E/M services in 2021?
+Are you confident your organization is compliant in applying E/M services under the new guidelines?

 You can increase your compliance and decrease your financial and legal exposure by hiring Excite Health Partners LLC to initiate compliance reviews with feedback and education to your organization.

 Call Excite Health Partners to help evaluate your Evaluation and Management reporting for office and other E/M services compliant reporting and optimal reimbursement.
 Call Excite Health Partners for current coding or backlogs, denial management, CDI audits/reviews, education and more.

 Rose Klemkosky, RHIA, CPCO, CMPA, RHIT, CCS, CPC, CCS-P, Coding Auditor & Educator